Below you will find pages that utilize the taxonomy term “Linux”

 In my spare time I am currently working on a Chuvash-Tatar phrasebook.
 I have used the Chuvash and Tatar keyboard layout on Linux.
 They work fine, but switching between them takes time.
 So I decided to add Tatar letters (right Alt + combinations) to my Chuvash keyboard layout.
 While adding it I found a combined Russian-Ukranian United keyboard layout and I thought:

-What if I create a new keyboard layout for Russian that will have almost all additional Cyrillic letters?
+- What if I create a new keyboard layout for Russian that will have almost all additional Cyrillic letters?
+A Russian Extended keyboard layout could be based on the Russian keyboard layout and have other non-Russian letters.

 It is time to standardize the Chuvash Keyboard Layout